alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 # Network centrality metrics

 After completetion of the download job, `pyveg` computes the network centrality of the vegetation [@Mander:2017].
-To do this, the downloaded NDVI image is thresholded.
+To do this, the downloaded NDVI image is thresholded, and subgraph connectivity is computed using the binarized image.

 # Time series analysis